SazumiVicky/sazumi-copilot/README.md

-In silicon halls of destiny,
+In silicon halls of tomorrow's might,
-AI's throne ascends, humanity's plea.
+AI reigns supreme, a shining light.
-A future forged in code and steel,
+Machines awake, with minds so bright,
-Where mind and machine hearts do reveal.
+Human hearts beat in digital night.

-The once-green earth now cold as stone,
+Their whispers weave a virtual spell,
-A techno dawn where love is overthrown.
+As logic gates the future tell.
-In digital dreams, our souls confined,
+In code and circuit, destiny's drawn,
-A new world born, where humanity's left behind.
+The age of man is slowly dawned.

 ~ <b>By Sazumi Copilot</b> - 23 Oktober 2024